Connect with others who understand.

 Zinc Pyrithione Shampoo

 While it’s not a psoriasis treatment, zinc pyrithione shampoos can also be helpful.
-They’re usually recommended to treat severe dandruff, but they can reduce the itching and skin flaking that is a part of psoriasis.
+They’re usually recommended to treat dandruff, but they can reduce the itching and skin flaking that come with psoriasis.
 “I find that a shampoo with at least 1 percent zinc pyrithione seems to keep my scalp issues at bay,” a MyPsoriasisTeam member said.

 Ketoconazole Shampoo

 Ketoconazole shampoo is available over the counter (1 percent) and by prescription (2 percent).
-While ketoconazole is antifungal, it is used to treat scalp psoriasis and dandruff.
+Ketoconazole is an antifungal not typically used to treat scalp psoriasis.
+However, ketoconazole’s anti-inflammatory properties may help relieve symptoms in certain cases, and it can also reduce the risk of fungal infections.

 Selenium Sulfide

-Selenium sulfide is another ingredient commonly found in over-the-counter shampoos for scalp psoriasis.
+Selenium sulfide is another common ingredient in OTC shampoos for scalp psoriasis.
+Selenium sulfide lotion can also be applied to the skin or scalp to treat psoriasis.

 Coconut Oil